 - · Resistivity (Conductivity) with temperature

 - Temperature

 - Pressure

-- pH with temperature
+- · pH with temperature

-- TOC

-- Dissolved Oxygen

-- Dissolved Ozone

 - Flow

 - Tank Level

-- Voltage (ORP and miscellaneous others)
+- Voltage (ORP, dissolved oxygen and miscellaneous others)

 Menu Mode

 Menu mode allows you to set up the 770MAX specifically for your applications.

 The Main Menu consists of many sub-menus in a loop, which can be scrolled for easy access.
 These sub-menus allow you to: